-Beyhadh 2 Is NOT Going Digital Way; Sony TV Issues Statement
+Beyhadh 2 Is NOT Going The Digital Way; Sony TV Issues Statement

-Beyhadh 2 is one of the popular shows on Sony TV.
-The show features Jennifer Winget, Shivin Narang and Ashish Chowdhry in the lead roles.
+Beyhadh 2 is one of the popular shows on Sony TV featuring Jennifer Winget, Shivin Narang and Ashish Chowdhry in the lead roles.
 The viewers are loving Maya's fierce avatar and her chemistry with Rudra aka Shivin.
 But recently, there were reports that the show will go off air soon, owing to low TRPs.
 It was also said that the show will be aired on OTT platform as it is doing well digitally.
 A few speculations also suggested that the lead actress Jennifer Winget is not happy with the development and might quit the show if it goes digital.
-Now, the channel has rubbished the reports.
-Sony TV issued an official statement which confirmed that the show is not going the digital way.
+Now, Sony TV has rubbished the reports and issued an official statement which confirmed that the show is not going the digital way.

-The statement also mentioned that Beyhadh 2 is finite show and will have a logical end as planned on the channel.
+The statement also mentioned that Beyhadh 2 is a finite show and will have a logical end as planned on the channel.

 The statement read as, "The rumours around Beyhadh 2 going off air and moving to the OTT platform SonyLIV are uncorroborated and hold no truth.
 Beyhadh 2, like any other fiction offering by Sony Entertainment Television, is a finite story and will meet its logical culmination as planned on the channel."